 "As well as a fantastic course and amazing support from the lecturers, St Mary's also offers a great relationship between staff and students.
 You may struggle to find this at other universities."

-In the 2015 National Student Survey 87% of Drama and Applied Theatre students said that staff make the subject interesting.
+In the 2016 National Student Survey Drama and Applied Theatre scored 100% for overall student satisfaction.